What if I do nothing?

 - apply for a write off of your fine or fines.

 A fine will not go away if you try and avoid it.
-Once an overdue fine has been issued, Revenue NSW can enforce it any time, even if it is for an offence that was committed many years ago.
+Once an overdue fine has been issued, Revenue NSW can commence recovery action any time, even if it is for an offence that was committed many years ago.

 For more information, see